mavolin/dismock/CONTRIBUTING.md

 #### Table-Driven Tests

-If there is a single table, it should be called `cases`, multiple use the name `<type>Cases`, e.g. `successCases` and `failureCases`, for tests that test the output at valid input (a success case), and those that aim to provoke an error (a failure case) and therefore work different from a success case.
+If there is a single table, it should be called `cases`, multiple use the name `<type>Cases`, e.g. `successCases` and `failureCases`, for tests that test the output for a valid input (a success case), and those that aim to provoke an error (a failure case) and therefore work different from a success case.
-The same goes if there is a table that's testing only a portion of a function and multiple non-table-driven tests in addition.
+The same goes if there is a table that's only testing a portion of a function and multiple non-table-driven tests in addition.

-The struct used in tables is always anonymous.
+The structs used in tables are always anonymous.

 Every sub-test including table driven ones should have a name that clearly shows what is being done.
 For table-driven tests this name is either obtained from a `name` field or computed using the other fields in the table entry.

 Every case in a table should run in its own subtest (`t.Run`).
-Additionally, if there are multiple tables, each table has its own subtest, in which he calls his cases:
+Additionally, if there are multiple tables, each table has its own subtest, in which it calls its cases:

 ```
 TestSomething